DDJrs2/bipbup/README.md

 ## How to use

 After you clone this repository, follow **[Discordia](https://github.com/SinisterRectus/Discordia)**'s installation guide inside the repository's folder.
-To start the bot, just execute `luvit main.lua [TOKEN]` in the console or cmd while inside the folder, where `[TOKEN]` is your bot's token that you get after creating a discord application online.
+To start the bot, just execute `luvit main.lua [TOKEN]` in the terminal or command prompt while inside the folder, where `[TOKEN]` is your bot's token that you get after creating a discord application online.

 ## Commands